brson/multirust/README.md

 that you trust the authors of multirust and the channel through which you installed it.

-If you are so inclined you can import the Rust signing key, and if you happen to be in the same web of trust as your own trusted keys, then the warnings may go away:
+If you are so inclined you can import the Rust signing key, and if it happens to be in the same web of trust as your own trusted keys, then the warnings may go away:

 ```